hoangcuong2011/Good-Papers/A deep reinforced model for abstractive summarization.md

 mixed training objective function, but it is just a hack, nothing new here.

 That is all.
 The experiments, however, are a bit weak: It does not convince how intra-temporal and intra-decoder attention help.
 The result is just that okay they, when putting together, are helpful.
-Also, training intra-attention seems does not help much, and sometime it even give worse results.
+Also, training intra-attention with maximum likelihood seems does not help much, and sometime it even give worse results.
 There is also no experiment regarding to switching function, which I found a bit disappointed.
-It gives SOTA, okay, but it can be much stronger by doing more detailed analysis.
+It gives SOTA and that is awesome!
+But the work can be much stronger by doing more detailed analysis.

 Overall, this is a very nice paper.
 Yet it can be improved by many ways (having more experiments and better equations (?)).